Tests – what are they good for?

 not repeating spinal imaging and not getting spinal imaging for

-patients with acute low back pain in the first 6 weeks of back pain (except when “red flags” are present– issues that indicate
+patients with acute low back pain in the first 6 weeks of back pain (unless there

 something more worrisome).
 (4) A review of the efficacy